 This article was last updated on 12 August 2020.

 Gaslighting is a dangerously subtle form of one-to-one control, often so much harder to spot because it wears the charming face of your friend, lover, colleague or relation – and it’ll tell you it only wants the best for you.

 The term was originally coined after a 1944 film ‘Gaslight’ portrayed a controlling marriage in which the husband manipulated his wife into doubting her own sanity.
-With the popularity of Love Island and reality TV publicly highlighting the rise and fall of various couples, gaslighting has found notoriety again.
+The term gaslighting has recently found notoriety again, thanks in part to the popularity of reality TV programmes.

 To ‘gaslight’ someone is to make them constantly doubt themselves, their actions and their perception of reality.
 This behaviour can occur in any relationship, not just romantic ones, and is sustained over a period of time.
 If a victim of gaslighting raises legitimate concerns about their treatment, their abuser may turn the tables on them, deflecting any responsibility for how they feel.